elixir-saas/ecto_orderable/guides/howtos/Many-To-Many Sets.md

 A "many-to-many" set is useful in team environments, as it allows the same records to exist in multiple ordered sets simultaneously.

 For example, `TaskUser` might be used to join between `Task` and `User` records.
-Placing the `:order_index` field on `TaskUser` will define a set of tasks each belonging to specific users.
+Placing the `:position` field on `TaskUser` will define a set of tasks each belonging to specific users.
 In doing so, we allow tasks to be ordered independently by each user in an organization.

 ## Schema